Rambo (2008 film): Pre-production

 A different director was originally attached to direct the film but left due to creative disagreements.
 Stallone was reluctant to direct the film due to not being prepared nor having a vision for the film but later became excited when he came up with the idea of "what if the film was directed by Rambo?
 What if the film had his personality?"
 Graham McTavish later echoed this idea, stating, "In many ways, Rambo directed the movie."
 Paul Schulze stated that there were rewrites by Stallone nearly every morning.
 The film had a production crew of 560 people, including 450 Thai crew members, and over 80 foreign members from Australia, America, Canada, Myanmar and the United Kingdom.

 Filming

 Stallone stated that due to the small production budget the only way to make the film memorable was to make it graphically violent.
 He said "we were all sitting around in looking at the small production budget.
 Then I said 'Hey, fake blood is cheap, let's make it all-out bloody.'"
-Filming started on January 22, 2007, and ended on May 4 that same year.
+Filming started on January 22, 2007, and ended on May 4, 2007.
 It was shot in Chiang Mai, Thailand as well as in Mexico and the United States in Arizona and California.
 While filming near Myanmar, Stallone and the rest of the crew narrowly avoided being shot by the Myanmar military.
 Stallone described Burma as a "hellhole".
 He said, "We had shots fired above our heads" and that he "witnessed survivors with legs cut off and all kinds of land-mine injuries, maggot-infested wounds and ears cut off."